Bioinformatics: Protein localization

-The localization of proteins helps us to evaluate the role of a protein.
+Finding the location of proteins allows us to predict what they do.
+This is called protein function prediction.
 For instance, if a protein is found in the nucleus it may be involved in gene regulation or splicing.
 By contrast, if a protein is found in mitochondria, it may be involved in respiration or other metabolic processes.
-Protein localization is thus an important component of protein function prediction.
 There are well developed protein subcellular localization prediction resources available, including protein subcellular location databases, and prediction tools.

 Nuclear organization of chromatin

-Data from high-throughput chromosome conformation capture experiments, such as Hi-C (experiment) and ChIA-PET, can provide information on the spatial proximity of DNA loci.
-Analysis of these experiments can determine the three-dimensional structure and nuclear organization of chromatin.
+Data from high-throughput chromosome conformation capture experiments, such as Hi-C (experiment) and ChIA-PET, can provide information on the three-dimensional structure and nuclear organization of chromatin.
 Bioinformatic challenges in this field include partitioning the genome into domains, such as Topologically Associating Domains (TADs), that are organised together in three-dimensional space.

 Structural bioinformatics

+Finding the structure of proteins is an important application of bioinformatics.
+The Critical Assessment of Protein Structure Prediction (CASP) is an open competition where worldwide research groups submit protein models for evaluating unknown protein models.

+Amino acid sequence

-Protein structure prediction is another important application of bioinformatics.
-The amino acid sequence of a protein, the so-called primary structure, can be easily determined from the sequence on the gene that codes for it.
-In the vast majority of cases, this primary structure uniquely determines a structure in its native environment.
-(There are exceptions, such as the bovine spongiform encephalopathy (mad cow disease) prion.)
-Knowledge of this structure is vital in understanding the function of the protein.
-Structural information is usually classified as one of secondary, tertiary and quaternary structure.
-A viable general solution to such predictions remains an open problem.
+The linear amino acid sequence of a protein is called the primary structure.
+The primary structure can be easily determined from the sequence of codons on the DNA gene that codes for it.
+In most proteins, the primary structure uniquely determines the 3-dimensional structure of a protein in its native environment.
+An exception is the misfolded prion protein involved in bovine spongiform encephalopathy.
+This structure is linked to the function of the protein.
+Additional structural information includes the secondary, tertiary and quaternary structure.
+A viable general solution to the prediction of the function of a protein remains an open problem.
 Most efforts have so far been directed towards heuristics that work most of the time.